FireInc-Official/VenusScript/README.md

 ## 🌌 What is VenusScript?

-**VenusScript** (v1.0.0) is a modern, statically-typed programming language originally designed for the **FlareOS** ecosystem and the **VenusStudio 3D Engine**.
+**VenusScript** (beta v0.1) is a modern, statically-typed programming language originally designed for the **FlareOS** ecosystem and the **VenusStudio 3D Engine**.
 It completely abandons the traditional, clunky distinctions between classes, functions, objects, and properties.

 In VenusScript, **everything is a variable**, creating a perfectly uniform, beautiful, and deeply nested syntax.